Community First. Future Focused:

 • On the walking route to Toomer Elementary, used by dozens of young, unaccompanied students every day

-Questions About Styrant’s Involvement
+Questions About Stryant’s Involvement

 Questions About Turner Monumental AME Church's Role